chaoticbob/GraphicsExperiments/README.md

 #### What kinds of experiments are in here?
 Graphics experiments for rendering, ray tracing, geometry generation, proceudral textures, etc.
 Pretty much anything that's graphically interesting.
+Everything can be foundin the [projects](https://github.com/chaoticbob/GraphicsExperiments/tree/main/assets/projects) directory.

 # Some Stuff
 1. The main idea behind these graphics experiments is to show how XYZ is done without a bunch of noise around it.